President and Chief Executive Officer

 Cate Lemmond is founding President and CEO of the Anicira Veterinary Centers.
 Since starting in this position in January of 2005, Cate has worked to improve the lives of people and animals in Virginia.
 During this time, the clinics have seen major growth both in the number of animals served and the breadth of services provided.

 Cate received a MS in public policy and animals from Tufts University School of Veterinary Medicine and a BA in government from the University of Virginia.
 Cate is a Certified Animal Welfare Administrator (CAWA) as well as a Certified Veterinary Practice Manager (CVPM).
-She shares her life with her husband Marc and their four mixed breed adopted dogs Ari, Louie, Bernadette and Adelaide.
+She shares her life with her husband Marc and their three mixed breed adopted dogs Bernadette, Liliana and Louie.

 Chief Operating Officer